 - Temperature – Extremes in temperature lead to poor sleep.
 Be sure that your bed clothes, linens, and the temperature set on the thermostat work together to create the proper sleeping environment.

 - Lights – One of the biggest problems in shift work sleep disorder is that a person may often need to sleep while it is light outside.
 Light creeping in through the blinds may convince your body that it is time to be awake, even if you are only just getting to bed.
 Blackout shades may be a necessity.
 Also, be careful when it comes to the use of mobile devices with bright screens just before trying to fall asleep.

 This isn't a conclusive list of ways to create the best sleep environment.
 You may need the help of a sleep specialist to create an environment and routine that works for you.
-Winthrop-University Hospital's Sleep Disorders Center can help you to develop the right sleep habits and provide you with any necessary sleep aides.
+NYU Winthrop Hospital's Sleep Disorders Center can help you to develop the right sleep habits and provide you with any necessary sleep aides.